-(2) For purposes of subsection (b) of this section and unless the context reads otherwise, "notice" means a complaint notification in the form set forth in subsection (b)(1) of this section. (b) Required Notice.
+- (a) Definition.
+For purposes of this section "required notice" means a notice in the form set forth or provided for in subsection (b)(1) of this section. - (b) Required Notice.

-(1) Credit unions must provide their members with the following notice describing the process for filing complaints:
+(1) Credit unions must provide their members with a notice that substantially conforms to the language and form of the following notice in order to let its members know how to file complaints: